-Couple gets $800 Duke Energy bill, harbinger of things to come
+Couple gets $800 energy bill, harbinger of things to come

 Why bills are jumping sharply

-So he called Ohio's Public utility commission (PUCO), and learned to learn his cheap third party electric provider was suddenly not so cheap.
+Makris called the Ohio Public Utility Commission (PUCO) and learned his cheap third-party electric provider was suddenly not so cheap.

-"He said 'what happened is you were on Dynegy, as your provider, and it expired,'" he says the PUCO agent told him.
+"He said, 'What happened is you were on Dynegy, as your provider, and it expired,'" Makris said the PUCO agent told him.

-The PUCO told Makris he would have been sent a letter -- though he does not recall seeing it -- stating that his electric rate was going up from 5 cents to well over 7 cents per kilowatt hour at the end of the summer.
+PUCO told Makris he would have been sent a letter – though he does not recall seeing it – stating that his electric rate was going up from 5 cents to well over 7 cents per kilowatt hour at the end of the summer.

 The bottom line is that he has to pay the bill.